Financial Tech says no liability due to NSEL's trading halt

-MUMBAI Financial Technologies FITE.NS said on Thursday that the National Spot Exchange's (NSEL) decision to stop trading in their contracts does not entail any financial liability on FTIL, and it is business as usual for them.
+MUMBAI Aug 1 Financial Technologies (India) Ltd said on Thursday that the National Spot Exchange's (NSEL) decision to stop trading in their contracts does not entail any financial liability on FTIL, and it is business as usual for them.

-FTIL owns substantial stakes in both NSEL and Multi Commodity Exchange of India (MCEI.BO).
+India's FTIL owns substantial stakes in both NSEL and Multi Commodity Exchange of India.

 "We are confident that NSEL will resolve the situation within the contours of its Bye-laws and Rules," said Jignesh Shah, chairman and managing director of Financial Technologies.